martin2844/personal-portfolio-gatsby/src/blog/wordpress-googlecloud.md

 ---

-title: 'Wordpress Google Cloud'
+title: "Wordpress Google Cloud"
-date: '2020-04-02'
+date: "2020-04-02"
 sinopsis: "Deploy a wordpress site with a VM on google cloud compute for free! check it out here"
 tags: [Wordpress, deploy, google, LAMP]

----

-So, after reading for a bit, there arent any really good free hosting solutions for wordpress sites.
+---So, after reading for a bit, there arent any really good free hosting solutions for wordpress sites.
 Really, all of them have a tradeoff.
 Either no SSL, or no custom domain etc.

 Well, there is an answer to this.
 Since there are free VM instances available, you can launch a wordpress site via an instance.
 You can use whichever you like.
 Both google and amazon provide free tier VM machines for a year.
 And they are both really good.

 Now, in both AWS and Google Compute you can launch a VM machine with a custom image allready set for wordpress, but its more expensive than a normal ubuntu image, and of course you wont be able to customize it as much.